Skip to main content

 assign_custom_acct_plan_rates_m Guide

-Applies custom rates to a particular plan instance and service assigned to a specified account.
+The assign_custom_acct_plan_rates_m API applies custom rates to a particular plan instance and service assigned to a specified account.

 API Specification: